River Can

 The River Can is a river in Essex, England.
 Chelmsford is centred on the confluence of the Can and the River Chelmer.
-The Can enters Chelmsford from the west, joining the Chelmer to the east of the city.
+The Can enters Chelmsford from the west, joining the Chelmer to the east of the city center.
 From the confluence, the Can becomes part of the Chelmer and Blackwater Navigation.
 The River Wid also meets the Can in the same area.

 History

 In about 1100, the River Can was bridged, restoring a former Roman road.
 This led to the growth of Chelmsford around the site of the bridge.